cardstack/cardstack-token/AUDIT-README.md

 Additionally, we've written scripts that are executed via `truffle exec` in the `scripts/` folder for performing contract operations on CST token, including: configuring the token, minting tokens, granting CST, freezing accounts, getting contract/ledger status, managing admins, etc.

 A current version of the CST ERC-20 token has been deployed to Rinkeby.
-To purchase send ethers to:
+To purchase CST send ethers to:

 **Address:**
 ```